- Publications and resources

 Part B - Designation of aircraft, aircraft engine or propeller

 Part B contains changes you may be making to the aircraft, the country in which it was manufactured, who manufactured it and its model designation.

 Part C - Description of proposed changes

-This part allows you to describe in detail any changes you are making to the aircraft, aircraft engine or propeller you wish to be approved by issue of an STC.
-It will be of assistance to CASA if you provide the objective of your proposed change.
+Part C allows you to describe in detail any changes you are making to the aircraft, aircraft engine or propeller you wish to be approved by issue of an STC.
+It will help us if you provide the objective of your proposed change.

 Part D - Declaration